zrajm/baremark/README.md

 overlapping (`<i>italic <b>bold-italic</i> bold</b>` → “*italic **bold-italic*
 bold**”), and not neatly nested, in the way the HTML standard thinks is appropriate.
-In practice, however, I’ve never seen a browser which fails to render this correctly though.—When in doubt, I suggest you just avoid using this “feature”. :)
+In practice, however, I’ve never seen a browser which fails to render this correctly.—When in doubt, I suggest you just avoid using this “feature”. :)

 [Backslash Escapes]: #backslash-escapes-x